-Our publications and courses are dedicated to the intellectual integrity of all of the information that we publish or present.
-Sometimes we invite authors to write articles on a particular topic of importance to our readers.
-Other times authors send articles for our consideration and when they meet our quality standards, we publish these.
-Articles and commentary published in Competition Policy International and in the Antitrust Chronicle are selected and reviewed by editorial teams comprised of competition policy experts drawn from academia, authorities, courts, and law firms around the world.
+All our content is dedicated to safeguarding the intellectual integrity of all of the information we publish or present.
+Sometimes we invite authors to write articles on a particular topic of interest to our readers.
+Other times authors send articles for our consideration, which we publish when they meet our quality standards.
+Articles and commentary published in Competition Policy International and in the Antitrust Chronicle are scrupulously selected and reviewed by our editorial team to ensure we always offer solid analysis on a broad range of antitrust law & economics topics worldwide.
 We do not provide preference to any individual or entity that has purchased subscriptions to our publications.

-CPI requires transparency from our authors on any significant professional or financial interest they have in the subject matter of an article.
-An author who has written an article that focuses on a particular matter should disclose the fact that they have worked on that matter as a lawyer or expert for a client with a stake in the matter.
-An author who has received financial compensation for writing an article about a particular topic should disclose that fact.
-Any disclosures can be included in the first footnote of the article.
+CPI requires transparency from our authors on any significant professional or financial interest they may have in the subject matter of an article.
+Any author who has written an article that focuses on a particular matter should disclose the fact that they have worked on that matter as a lawyer or expert for a client with a stake in the matter.
+Authors who have received financial compensation for writing an article about a particular topic should disclose that fact.
+Any disclosures should be included in the first footnote of the article.
 CPI believes such acknowledgment of the author’s interest gives the reader an opportunity to take this fact into account in considering the views presented.

 The copyrights to all published material are shared with the authors.
 We do not limit the author’s right to use his or her own material in future works and authors are permitted to post their articles on their own websites or on an approved index, such as SSRN.
+We ask that the authors be sure to give CPI credit as the first publisher of the author’s material.
 Any other dissemination requires our prior approval.
 Obtaining permission to use copyrighted material or data for tables, figures, and exhibits is the responsibility of the submitting party.

 Submitting an Article

-In accordance with the standards described above, we encourage readers and members of the competition community with ideas for future commentary or those interested in contributing an original article to contact the Managing Editor by email at email@example.com.
+In accordance with the standards described above, we encourage readers and members of the competition community with ideas for future commentary or those interested in contributing an original article to contact our Editorial Team here.
+Read here our editorial guidelines.